Be a Society Volunteer

 Volunteers at an Edwin Washington Event.

-The Edwin Washington Society is a non-profit 501(c)(3) thus must keep our costs as low as possible.
+The Edwin Washington Society is a non-profit 501(c)(3), thus must keep our costs as low as possible.
 Please volunteer.
-As an example, this site was first developed by a volunteer in 2015, Jess Oxley Hood, a former Union organizer.

 • Cataloging